oTree-org/otree-core/docs/app/templates.rst

 Each page should include a form.
-Even if the page is empty, it should contain an empty form with a submit button (which will say "Next") so that the user can go to the next page.
+Even if the page is empty, it should contain an empty form with a submit button (which will say "Next") so that the participant can go to the next page.

 Just paste this in the location where your form should be, and pTree will make sure the form gets displayed and formatted properly::